LiquidFun/BoppieEvolution/README.md

 ### v0.4.0 (not yet released)

+* UI/UX Improvements
     * Added progress bars for energy/water/offspring, improving legibility
     * Left panel is now for boppies, right panel is for world, status bar has been cleaned up
+    * Fittest table now in right world panel
+    * Plants now have plant icon
+    * Plots
+        * Current value is now displayed in the top right
     * Ease of use:
         * Added tooltips for most buttons
         * Added buttons for common actions:
             * Faster/slower game-speeds, pause play
             * Take control of boppie, make invincible, produce offspring
             * Performance mode
             * Follow fittest boppie
             * Show all vision rays
+* Added meat after death of boppies

 ### v0.3.0 (2022-03-09)